Why Your Business Needs a Quality of Earnings Report Even Without a Sale Planned

 Business owners sometimes assume their annual audit or financial review serves the same purpose as a quality of earnings report.
 While both involve examining your financials, they answer fundamentally different questions.

 An audit verifies that your financial statements are accurate and comply with accounting standards.
 It looks backward, confirming that what you reported actually happened.
-A QoE report, on the other hand, analyzes whether those earnings are sustainable and what they mean for future performance.
+A QoE report, on the other hand, analyzes whether those earnings are sustainable, what they mean for future performance, and provides a clearer understanding of the company’s financial position.

 A clean audit doesn’t guarantee quality earnings.
 Your financials can be perfectly accurate yet still contain one-time gains, owner-specific expenses, or accounting choices that obscure your true operating performance.